kalkun/Thesis/analysis/post_scope_experiments/README.md

 - [X] Freeze all layers of ResNet
 - [X] All frozen layers of ResNet and fully connected layer with .5 dropout
 - [X] Fully connected for each multitask and reduced transform
+- [X] Fully connected for each multitask and reduced transform while using both protest and visual attributes

 ##### Running

 - [ ] All frozen layers of ResNet and fully connected layer with .5 dropout
 - [X] Fully connected for each multitask and reduced transform
+- [X] Fully connected for each multitask and reduced transform while using both protest and visual attributes

 ##### Completed before removing learning rate bug